Inklingo

 nounB1general

-Use 'cruz' specifically when referring to the outcome of a coin toss, meaning 'tails' as opposed to 'heads'.
+Use 'cruz' specifically when talking about the outcome of a coin toss, where it represents 'tails' as opposed to 'heads ('cara').

 A close-up illustration of the reverse side of a gold coin, showing a simple, decorative crest design and no text.